 BY NAVEEN KUMAR

-But it quickly becomes clear Tyrone has a mind of his own, or at least a will separate from Jason’s, who can’t just take him off as he pleases.
-By the play’s second act, blood is drawn, puppet sex is had and it seems an exorcism may be in order.
+But it quickly becomes clear that Tyrone has a mind of his own, or at least a will separate from Jason’s, who can’t just take him off as he pleases.
+By the play’s second act, blood is drawn, puppet sex is had, and it seems an exorcism may be in order.
 Yet still, his puppet’s violent temper and wild libido are qualities Jason could use himself in moderation—courage to stand up for himself and the nerve to get the girl.

+Often shockingly funny, the play's disarming humor makes its dark conclusions all the more startling.
 We’re accustomed to puppets who have something to teach us, like the difference between good and evil.
-Tyrone's lesson that the two go hand-in-hand is likely to stick around in your mind longer than most.
+Tyrone's lesson that the two go inextricably hand-in-hand is likely to stick in your mind longer than most.

 Recent theatre features...

 Carey Mulligan and Bill Nighy Open in ‘Skylight’ on Broadway: REVIEW

 Elisabeth Moss and Jason Biggs Open on Broadway in ‘The Heidi Chronicles’: REVIEW

 Helen Mirren Reigns on Broadway in ‘The Audience’: REVIEW

 John Cameron Mitchell on Returning to 'Hedwig': INTERVIEW